Excerpts from The Trigger Point Therapy Workbook by Clair Davies, NCTMB

 Focus on Beets, Garlic, Sweet Potatoes

 Why?
 Roots, tubers and bulbs grow underground and function as a plant’s nutrient-storage system, so it’s no surprise they are packed with vitamins and minerals.
 Many root vegetables, such as beets and carrots, come in a range of colors, and their pigments are suggestive of their phytochemical content.
 These pigments provide antioxidant benefits, such as protection against many chronic diseases and conditions associated with aging.
 Keep in mind that pigments provide an assortment of colors, including white and yellow; the anthoxanthin pigment responsible for a yellow or white hue may help lower blood pressure and cholesterol and decrease the risk of stomach cancer and heart disease (Harris et al. 2001).
+Whenever possible, as is the case with beets, use the entire plant from root to leafy greens.
+Different parts of the plant may require different cooking methods, but the nutrient density is worth it.

 Try this at home.
 Roasted beets with sautéed garlicky beet greens are delicious and easy.
 Remove the beet tops where stems meet the root, and roughly chop.
 Quarter the beets and lightly toss with olive oil, salt and pepper.
 Roast in the oven at 425 degrees Fahrenheit for 35 minutes, or until beets are fork tender. >> Meanwhile, finely chop 1–2 cloves of garlic and place in a pan with 1 tablespoon olive oil.
 Place over medium-high heat and add beet greens when the garlic begins to sizzle.
 Sauté until all greens are wilted.
 Serve with roasted beets.